-This course provides students with an introduction to the medical assistant profession along with basic clinical skills such as aseptic techniques and hand washing, OSHA & blood borne pathogen training, vitals, patient communication, preparing for clinical procedures, and the top 50 prescribed drugs.
+This course provides students with an introduction to the medical assistant and patient care tech professions along with basic clinical skills such as aseptic technique, hand hgiene, OSHA and blood borne pathogen training, PPE, and performing vitals.
+In addition, students will learn how to effectively communicate with patients of diverse ages and backgrounds to obtain a patient history.